joshuadavidthomas/django-bird/docs/params.md

 ## Context Isolation

 By default, components have access to their parent template's context.
 This means variables defined in the parent template are available inside the component.
-While this can be convenient, it can also lead to unintended dependencies and make components harder to reason about.

 You can use the `only` keyword to prevent a component from accessing its parent context: